A 7-week telecourse applying meditation and mindfulness practices to embrace, heal and integrate the subconscious self

 “It was such a pleasure to take this telecourse in the comfort of my home and, to be earning CE hours.
 While thoroughly enjoying the material and meditations, I was learning methods of improving my work with clients as well as my own personal meditation practice.
 Jerry is a well-informed instructor with excellent teaching skills.
 I looked forward to each class and highly recommend the course.
 It’s one of the best I’ve taken in years.” – Linda, Licensed Marriage and Family Therapist

 “This is the best Continuing Education Course I’ve ever taken.” – Louise, Licensed Marriage and Family Therapist

 “I really appreciate that I took this course which was very powerful and healing!
 It helped me release my physical and emotional pains, and heal my heart.
-Moreover, it supported me to develop the ability of observing self which helped to explore my subconscious.
-Bringing light from the super-conscious to subconscious made me feel joy and love.
-Jerry is a well informed and patient mentor, and his course is easy to follow and applies for beginners.
-I highly recommend it.” – Xin, psychology graduate student from China.
+Moreover, it supported me to develop the ability to observe self which helped to explore my subconscious.
+Bringing light from the super-conscious to the subconscious made me feel joy and love.
+Jerry is a well-informed and patient mentor, and his course is easy to follow and applies for beginners.
+I highly recommend it.” – Xin, a psychology graduate student from China.